Effect of Spatial and Temporal Traffic Statistics on the Performance of Wireless Networks: Introduction

 The remaining part of the paper is organized as follows.
 In Section \ref{sec2}, we describe the system models.
-Then, we study the statistics of traffic and derive the success probability, achievable rate, delay and unstable probability in Section \ref{sec3}, \ref{sec4} and \ref{sec5}.
+Then, we study the statistics of traffic in Section \ref{sec3} and evaluate the effect of traffic on network performance in Section \ref{sec4}.
 Numerical results are given in Section \ref{sec6}.
 Finally, Section \ref{sec7} concludes the paper.
 The notations are listed in Table \ref{notation_definition}.